chandnipatelTW/basic-aws-infrastructure/README.md

 ./manage.sh client_config clientname
 ```

-This will generate a file like: `certs/clientname.${TRAINING_COHORT}.training.ovpn`
+This will generate a file like: `certs/clientname.${TRAINING_COHORT}.training.ovpn`.
+You will use it to connect to the environment later.

-Download [Viscosity VPN Client](https://www.sparklabs.com/viscosity/) and import the *.ovpn file there.
-Click connect :D

 ### Obtaining SSH private key